akavel/elm-native-expo-counter/README.md

 Under the hood, the app is built in a similar way as the [elm-ios](https://github.com/pzp1997/elm-ios) proof of concept project.
 But instead of using a custom-built helper app on the mobile phone, Elm-Expo reuses the already existing Expo app for this purpose.

+**NOTE:** Elm-Expo currently uses **very low-level mechanisms** for interacting with React Native / Expo.
+As such, it doesn't expose high-level RN views, such as ScrollView or Text (in mainstream RN, those are actually implemented in JavaScript, based the following, more primitive views).
+Instead, it provides access only to lower level primitives, such as RCTScrollView, RCTText, or RCTRawText.

 ## Architecture

 Starting from the Elm side, the app has the following main parts: